Semrush helps you:

 YouTube Statistics (Top Picks)

-• YouTube’s user count of 2.49 billion places it second on the list of most-used social media platforms.
-Only Facebook has more users.
+• YouTube’s user count of 2.54 billion places it third on the list of most-used social media platforms.
+Only Facebook and WhatsApp have more users.

-• Globally, more women than men use YouTube.
+• Globally, more men than women use YouTube.

 • On average, individual creators receive between $1.61-$29.3 per 1000 views.

-• YouTube has over 2.49 billion monthly active users.
-Among these, there are more than 80 million paid subscribers, taking into account YouTube’s Premium and Music services.
+According to the latest data, YouTube has 2.54 billion active users as of July 2025.
+Among these, there are more than 125 million paid subscribers, taking into account YouTube’s Premium and Music services.

 YouTube User Growth